Amortized Bayesian Workflow: Integrating amortized inference into the Bayesian workflow

+In a nutshell, this is a sampling-based hypothesis test for distribution shifts, similar in spirit to the kernel-based test proposed by \citet{schmitt2023detecting}.
+Since the amortized estimator has no guarantees nor known error bounds for data outside of the empirical support of the joint model $p(\theta, y) $\citep{elsemueller2024sensitivityaware,schmitt2023detecting,frazier2024,elsemüller2025doesunsuperviseddomainadaptation}, we propagate such out-of-distribution datasets to Step 2.
+It is worth noting that a smaller Mahalanobis distance does not necessarily imply better posterior quality and that this OOD test is only intended to filter out datasets that are most likely to be problematic for the amortized estimator---specifically, those requiring extrapolation outside the ellipsoid defined by the training summary statistics.

-\paragraph{Alternative diagnostics.} In addition to the proposed OOD test, more sophisticated data-conditional diagnostics can further assess the accuracy of amortized posterior draws for individual datasets.
-Examples include posterior simulation-based calibration checking (posterior SBC; \cite{sailynoja2025posteriorsbc}) or the local classifier two-sample test (L-C2ST; \cite{linhart2023lcst}), to name a few.
-These diagnostics each offer distinct advantages and limitations; we refer to the appendix for a detailed discussion.
+\paragraph{Alternative diagnostics.} In addition to the proposed out-of-distribution test, more sophisticated data-conditional diagnostics can further assess the accuracy of amortized posterior draws for individual datasets and enhance the reliability of accepted amortized draws.
+Examples include posterior simulation-based calibration checking (posterior SBC; \citealp{sailynoja2025posteriorsbc}) or the local classifier two-sample test (L-C2ST; \citealp{linhart2023lcst}), to name a few.
+These diagnostics each offer distinct advantages and limitations, but typically require substantially more computation than the OOD test.

+Posterior SBC is conceptually straightforward and offers necessary conditions for the accuracy of amortized posterior samples by assessing consistency.
+However, it requires additional simulations for each test dataset and requires training the amortized estimator on inputs that effectively double the size of the original observations.
+L-C2ST, which trains classifiers to distinguish between $q_{\phi} (\theta \given y)\,p(y)$ and the joint distribution $p(\theta, y)$, provides theoretically sufficient and necessary conditions for amortized inference accuracy.
+In practice, however, its effectiveness can be very sensitive to several factors, including classifier design choices (e.g., data pre-processing and optimization strategies), classifier calibration, and the relative sizes of the simulation budgets allocated to classifier training and amortized estimator training.

+The choice to apply these additional diagnostics depends on context-specific factors, including the number of observed datasets, the relative computational cost of simulations versus likelihood evaluations,\footnote{For example, if likelihood evaluations are relatively cheap, instead of applying sophisticated diagnostics in Step 1, it is often worthwhile to process directly to Step 2, where Pareto-smoothed importance sampling can offer more informative and powerful diagnostics.} and the dimensionality of the observations.
+Ultimately, whether amortized posterior draws are deemed acceptable hinges on the accuracy requirements of the specific application.
 By default, we recommend the OOD test for its simplicity, efficiency, and suitability as a first-line diagnostic.